mayawagon/mayawagon.github.io/worklog.md

 - Optimized needs assessment files
 - Spoke to Code for America and Ford Foundation about T4SJ final report

+## 12/11/17
+- emailed Julie Taylor to set up meeting to speak in depth about Feb youth cohort
+- Wrote workplan
+- Followed up with Greta and Raul
+- rescheduled doctor's appointment to January 4th -_Check in with Selvon_

 ### to-do today
 - decide on DiscoTech Location
 - Make DiscoTech flyers and blurbs

+# to-do
 - Write usability testing plan for catalog and app

-# to-do
 - Needs assessments
 	- distribute needs assessments to team, branches, partners, etc.
 	- Write email for team